-- 1w [in] LwMEM instance.
-Set to NULL to use default instance - region [in] Optional region instance within LwMEM instance to force allocation from.
-Set to NULL to use any region within LwMEM instance - size [in] Number of bytes to allocate
+- [in] lw: LwMEM instance.
+Set to NULL to use default instance - [in] region: Optional region instance within LwMEM instance to force allocation from.
+Set to NULL to use any region within LwMEM instance - [in] size: Number of bytes to allocate